dolthub/docs/content/reference/sql/server/replication.md

 If databases already exist when the `dolt sql-server` instance is started, they will need to have corresponding remotes as configured in the `cluster.standby_remotes` configuration.
-Any databsae created database through SQL `CREATE DATABASE` will automatically have remotes created corresponding to the `remote_url_templates`.
+Any database created database through SQL `CREATE DATABASE` will automatically have remotes created corresponding to the `remote_url_templates`.
 The recommended way to run `dolt sql-server` in cluster mode is in a newly empty directory with: